 Before you change the oil, ensure that your engine is slightly warm.
 Never do this while the engine is hot or too cold.
 This is because warm oil drains faster than cold oil and when too hot, the oil will be unsafe to drain.
-A good tip is to run your engine for a few minutes, such as when driving onto ramps.
+A good tip is to run your engine for a few minutes to let it warm up.

 Follow these steps to safely change your oil: